 Language Arts In reading, growth at the appropriate pace is ensured by small groupings and daily group instruction with close teacher contact.
 The children practice decoding and comprehension skills, then apply them through the reading of novels and non-fiction works from our classroom library.
 The writing program is comprised of poetry, creative writing, and expository writing.
-Self-editing of one's work is stressed so that handwriting, punctuation, spelling and sentence structure skills which are otherwise refined in structuredclassroom lessons are applied in the writing process.
+Self-editing of one's work is stressed so that handwriting, punctuation, spelling and sentence structure skills which are otherwise refined in structured-classroom lessons are applied in the writing process.

 Library The students begin to build a solid background of information and data regarding terms and concepts as a prerequisite for the formal teaching of information and retrieval skills.
 Terms and concepts are reviewed and reinforced through use.
 The children are introduced to the special areas of literature and become familiar with the arrangement in the library of fiction and non-fiction.
-Library lessons will be taught in the classroom this year due to COVID-19.